 Depending on your vehicle, and the type of body armor and protection you need, bull bar installation can range from a super-easy Saturday-afternoon love-fest to a driveway-hosted blood-match between you, the bull bar and every tool you have in the garage.
 A lot depends on the vehicle and your level of fabrication expertise, but it’s mostly dependent on the bull bar itself.
 So, ask yourself, “What is it made from?” and “Who made it?”

-Some of the biggest names in the bull bar business are Westin, Aries, Dee Zee and RBP (better known to desert rats as Rollin Big Power).
+Some of the biggest names in the bull bar business are Westin, Aries, Steelcraft, and Dee Zee.
 They’re all pretty much similar, and each brand uses top-notch materials like stainless steel.
-But honestly, whether it’s a Westin bull bar and Aries bull bar, or a Dee Zee bull bar and RBP bull bar, they are each so similar that their marriage is illegal in 49 states, and maybe even in Florida.
+But honestly, whether it’s a Westin bull bar and Aries bull bar, or a Dee Zee bull bar, they are each so similar that their marriage is illegal in 49 states, and maybe even in Florida.
 As long as you do your homework and purchase from a reputable retailer, you’re sure to get a great bull bar.

 The Install Process

 Once you get your hands on your bull bar of choice, here are some general installation steps.
 We'd tell you exactly how to do it, but we don't know what you drive or which bar you're getting.